SQL Server stored procedure if exists update else insert

 EXEC [usp_InsertProfileData] 'Hedy', 'Ingall', 'hingall0@blogs.com', 'Male', 'Australia', '386-379-8899'

-In the above example, we are executing the procedure by providing existing email and contact values.
+In the above example, we execute the procedure by providing existing email and contact values.
 And we are trying to modify the country field from “United States” to “Australia“.

 stored procedure if exists update else insert in SQL Server